RED LIGHT CAMERAS

 The city council heard a

-staff report in late 2005 and approved Walnut's first contract with RedFlex in Aug.
+The council approved Walnut's first contract with RedFlex in Aug.
 2006.

-Then, in Feb.
+In Feb.
 2009 - two years before the expiration of the first contract - the council approved a

 new five-year contract.